AsiaWi/hygge_life/README.md

    scroll bar is showing.

 * Expected- page is user friendly when viewing the website on small and large screens.
-* Actual- After using flex-box to guide page, website looks good and images don't stretch, user can read full text on the back of flip-boxes.
+* Actual- After using flex-box to guide page and changing image width to 300 for small screens, website looks good, no bottom scroll bar showing and images don't stretch, user can read full text on the back of flip-boxes.
 Website now is user friendly on all screen sizes.

 * The following devices have been used to check responsiveness:
     * Iphone 13 Pro